 Financial Aid Refunds

 Any Federal Aid (i.e. PELL, SEOG, Direct Loans, etc.) that is NOT used to cover tuition, fees, and books, will be refunded to you each semester.
-For the Spring 2019 semester student refund checks are expected to be generated the week of March 18.
+For the Spring 2019 semester student refund checks are expected to be generated by March 29.

 Please make sure your address is correct on the MYWCC portal.
 CHECKS WILL BE MAILED TO THAT ADDRESS.

 ALL Financial Aid checks are mailed using the U.S. Postal Service.
-Please be patient, as delivery can take several weeks.
-Undelivered checks cannot be reissued, until one month, after initial mailing.
+Please be patient, as delivery can take time.
+Checks returned to us by the USPS as undeliverable (because the address is not current/complete) cannot be reissued until one month after the initial mailing date.

 Financial Aid Refunds require that attendance has been reported, if attendance has not been submitted, the Office of Student Financial Assistance cannot disburse your aid and a refund will not be issued.